Ash: Apex Legends Abilities

 Arc Snare is Ash’s tactical ability.
 This is a very straightforward skill that has a multitude of uses in combat.
 It can be thrown at a doorway to stop a push in its tracks, at an enemy’s cover to keep them locked in place, on the edge of a Gibraltar Dome to stop them from jiggling, and at anything you want to zone off.

 Arc Snare cannot be destroyed and it will lock any enemy down (unless they can phase or teleport out) for the full duration if it hits them.
 The projectile can “stick” an enemy if you hit them directly.
 Otherwise, it will stop on the first solid surface it hits and create the tether zone there.
-This ability is perfect for combining with Grenades.
-For this reason, you should always try and carry extras on Ash.
+This ability is perfect for combining with Grenades in Apex.
+Ash should always try and carry extras on for this reason.
 A well-thrown Arc Snare can be the difference between a won and lost fight.

 Ultimate – Phase Breach